cs3157/recitations/K-File-IO/file-io.md

 ## File I/O ##
 ### 3 channels ###
-A C program is automatically given 3 channels for input and output.
-They can all be redirected, but the basic three streams are:
+By convention, every C program is given 3 channels for input/output operations, often called I/O. I/O refers to anything that involves data coming into the program from outside (such as getting user input with `scanf`) and writing data to the outside (such as printing data to the console with `printf`).

+The 3 basic channels (often called "streams") are:
-- (0) stdin (Standard input)
+- **(0) stdin (standard input)**
-  This stream is for incoming characters which normally come from the keyboard but can also be from other sources.
+  This stream is for incoming data, which often comes from the keyboard but can also be from other sources.
-- (1) stdout (Standard output)
+- **(1) stdout (standard output)**
-  This stream is for outgoing characters, and normally goes to the terminal screen but does not necessarily have to. (see below) This stream is buffered which means it is not sent to the terminal until a new line character is sent.
+  This stream is for outgoing data, and normally goes to the terminal screen but does not necessarily have to. (see below) This stream is buffered which means it is not sent to the terminal until a new line character is sent.
   This means if you use `printf("hello")` you likely will not see it until the end of your program is reached.
-- (2) stderr (Standard error)
+- **(2) stderr (standard error)**
   This stream is for error messages and is not buffered, meaning any characters written to it will immediately be flushed to their destination.
-This destination is normally the terminal screen but can be other locations as well.
+This destination is often the terminal screen, but can be other locations as well.

-If you wish to interact with these buffers you will need to `#include <stdio.h>` which is a library that defines standard operations such as `printf()` `scanf()` and others which you may or may not have already used.
+If you wish to interact with these buffers you will need to `#include <stdio.h>`.
+This library defines standard functions such as `printf()` `scanf()` and others which you may or may not have already used.

 ### Redirecting I/O ###